-This is a big idea and a thoughtful project that is doable and deserves support.
+Although not yet funded, this is a big idea and a thoughtful project that is worthy of support.
 Ted Elmore has almost single-handedly championed the creation of this inventive, large-scale, public amenity that involves the adaptation of an underutilized vehicular bridge spanning the James River.
 The project would reduce the bridge's current traffic and transform the remaining surface, with added outcroppings and connections, into a linear park above and across the river.